rdcavanha/nativefier/README.md

 3. Now launch the app via the shortcut

-For more information on how to use Nativefier, please refer to the original project.
+For more information on how to use Nativefier, please refer to the original project documentation.

 ## TODO

-- Integrate the ShortcutCreator.exe app with the build process when nativefying an app so no second step is necessary.
+- Integrate the ShortcutCreator.exe app with the build process when nativefying an app so the second step is not necessary.
 I have not been able to do this yet.
 I suspect it needs to be added to the src/buildMain.js file.
 If anyone is able to do this, please let me know.

 ## Credits
 - [Nativefier by jiahaog ](https://github.com/jiahaog/nativefier)